FreyaLitto/O-RestArt/README.md

   **_Gallery_**

+  **1. Additional Shortcuts**

   Gallery also contains additional links to Contact page and Facebook embeded in text.
-When you hover words "message" and "Facebook", you`ll be able to use these shortcats for contacting with the artist.
+When you hover words "message" and "Facebook", you`ll be able to use these shortcuts for contacting with the artist.

   ![Welcome note](welcome_note.PNG)

+  **2. Responsive Gallery**

+  Here you can see the gallery with paintings and descriptions of every item.
+Pictures are projected in rows and columns.
+On smaller devices the quantity of colums decreases from three on big displays, to two on medium and one for mobile phones.